andrewhancox/moodle-local_webmonetization/README.md

 1. Create a digital wallet and make a note of your payment pointer, there is a guide to doing this here: [Digital Wallet and Payment Pointers](https://webmonetization.org/docs/ilp-wallets)
 2. [Install Moodle](https://docs.moodle.org/310/en/Installing_Moodle)
 3. [Install this plugin into your Moodle site](https://docs.moodle.org/en/Installing_plugins#Installing_a_plugin).
 This plugin should be placed in the local/webmonetization directory in the root of your Moodle site.
+4. Navigate to Site administration > Plugins > Local plugins > Web monetization, check the enable box and click save.
+5. Set up payment pointers throughout the site, you can do this in to ways:

+    At a system level (thought the site administration link you visisted above)

-4. Navigate to a Moodle course when logged in as a user with the 'local/webmonetization:managepaymentpointers' capability, in the navigation menu there will be a link "Manage payment pointer", follow this link and enter your payment pointer.
+    By navigating to a Moodle category, course or course module, in the navigation menu there will be a link "Manage payment pointer", follow this link and enter your payment pointer.

+    You will need the 'local/webmonetization:managepaymentpointers' capability in the context that you wish to set the pointer.

+Once you have done this Moodle will include the payment pointer for the context of the current page or it's nearest parent, e.g. a screen within an activity will look for payment pointers in the activity (course module), course, course category and then the system context and use the nearest one it finds.

 ### Set up as a content consumer
 In order to send payments to a site using that has this plugin installed you will need to: